arendjr/laces.js/README.md

 }
 ```

-Unlike a Model, a Map does not support computed properties.
+Unlike a Model, a Map does not support computed properties, and does not fire
+events of the type "change:<propertyName>".
 Assigning a function
 to a property would simply set the value to be that function.
 If you really want
 computed properties in nested objects, it is possible to nest Models: